Apr 24, 2024

 How does tourism tax work?

 The way tourism tax works is pretty simple.
-When you check into a hotel, hostel or even a short-term rental like an Airbnb, you’ll most likely see a small charge on your bill — this will be the tourism tax.
+When you check into a hotel, hostel, or even a short-term rental like an Airbnb, you’ll most likely see a small charge on your bill — this will be the tourism tax.
 It’s often only the equivalent of £1 - £5 in local currency per night, but it can vary from city to city.

 The local government sets this tax, and they decide how much to charge based on what they think will help the community most, without being too heavy on travellers' wallets.